AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

    ![Date time picker or use keyboard keys in On Time field to add date and time for asset activation](assets/schedule-activation.png)

-   *Figure: Schedule asset activation*
+   *Figure: Schedule asset activation.*

 1. To deactivate the asset after a particular duration, choose the deactivation date/time from the date picker beside the **[!UICONTROL Off Time]** field.
 The deactivation date should be later than the activation date for an asset.
 After the [!UICONTROL Off Time], an asset and its renditions are not available either via the Assets web interface or through the HTTP API.

    ![Date time picker or use keyboard keys in Off Time field to add date and time for asset de-activation](assets/schedule-deactivation.png)

-   *Figure: Schedule asset deactivation*
+   *Figure: Schedule asset deactivation.*

 1. In the **[!UICONTROL Tags]** field, select one or more tags.
 To add a custom tag, type the name of the tag in the box and press Enter.
 The new tag is saved in AEM.
 YouTube requires tags to publish.
 See [publish videos to YouTube](video.md#publishing-videos-to-youtube).